 What is the policy regarding fuel?

-All of our classic campers run on unleaded petrol.
+All of our classic campers run on E5 unleaded petrol.
 Our newer T5's have diesel engines.
-The campers should be returned to us with a full fuel tank.
+All vehicles must be returned to us with a full fuel tank.

 Can I take the campervan to the mainland or Europe?

 Our Classic 70’s campers can only be driven on the Isle of Wight.
 They have a maximum speed of 50mph and as there are no motorways on the Island they are perfectly suited for pottering on our country roads.
 Isla and Dylan, our modern vehicles are more adventurous so can be driven on the mainland with an agreed fair mileage policy.
 European travel will be considered but understandably our hire cost may be subject to an increase.